And greetings to you music lovers, thrill seekers, and conversationalists all across the bountiful fruited plane.

 They've shown their commitment to stand up and fight for a free Iraq.

-Uh same thing with you here about the sectarian violence.
+Same thing with you here about the sectarian violence.

 There'll always be civil war and sectarian strife over there.

-My perspective is Rush, in my unit, the Iraqi soldiers that we were training were a mixture of Sunni and Shia and even Christian.
+My perspective is, Rush, in my unit, the Iraqi soldiers that we were training were a mixture of Sunni and Shia and even Christian.

 And they were serving together in the same unit.

-So, yes, there's Sunni and Shia that are trying to kill each other over there.
+So yes, there's Sunni and Shia that are trying to kill each other over there.

 What would happen to the country?

-Well, that's what I'm that that that's what I'm getting at.
+Well, that's what I'm getting at.

 When I was over there, every day, every week, we were turning over more and more responsibility to the Iraqis.

-There was jobs that when I first got there, coalition troops were doing, but when I left, Iraqi soldiers were were doing.
+There was jobs that when I first got there, coalition troops were doing, but when I left, Iraqi soldiers were doing.

 So the progress is there.

-But if you just arbitrarily say, Oh, well, we're gonna quit, uh, then what happens is you undo your commitment and all the progress that's being made.
+But if you just arbitrarily say, oh, well, we're going to quit, then what happens is you undo your commitment and all the progress that's being made, the Iraqis say, well, if the Americans aren't going to stand with us, then what's the point?

 We're not ready yet, but you need to stay.